Uniforms of the Royal Marines: Number 2A Formal Evening Dress - 'Mess Dress' and Number 2B 'Mess Undress'

 This consists of a scarlet mess jacket with a royal blue shawl collar, worn with royal blue trousers with a scarlet stripe, Marcella shirt and royal blue mess waistcoat.
 Officers above the rank of brigadier have their rank on shoulder straps, whilst all other officers have their rank marking positioned horizontally on the lapels of the collar.
-Officers of the rank of lieutenant-colonel and above wear stiff-fronted shirts and overalls (tight fitting cavalry trousers), whilst senior NCOs (for whom mess dress is optional) feature their rank insignia on the right arm.
+Officers of the rank of lieutenant-colonel and above wear stiff-fronted shirts and overalls (tight fitting cavalry trousers), whilst senior NCOs feature their rank insignia on the right arm.
 Commissioned officers have the option of wearing a side cap in number 2B dress.
 Number 2B dress differs only in that the peaked hat is not worn, whereas with 2A dress it is.
 Miniature medals and decorations are worn with these orders of dress.

 Number 2C Informal Evening Dress 'Red Sea Rig'

 This is the informal evening uniform worn in ships and establishments.
 This consists of a white shirt worn with shoulder boards, black shoes, blue trousers and red cummerbund.